 Checking is not a useful thing.
-It might be a verb, but it’s not a real action.
+It might be a verb, but it’s not real action.

 When I started blogging, I always checked my stats for no reason.
 Then I thought: What’s the outcome of checking?

-Checking is a habit that you can never fully eliminate.
+Checking is an unproductive habit that you can never fully eliminate.
 I still follow the NBA because I like it.
 Pick only 1 or 2 “checking” vices you actually like.
 Eliminate the rest.
 You’re not missing anything anyway.